 The sweet, warm, spiced notes of gingerbread cookies say “holiday” regardless of whether you decorate these human-shaped cookies or leave them au naturel.
 Heads, legs, and arms are all up for grabs with these holiday favorites.
 Get our Gingerbread Cookies recipe.

 Extra-gingery, molasses-sweetened cookies are sandwiched around a lemon cream that gets a triple dose of lemon from zest, juice, and extract.
 Make them for a fancy holiday cookie plate, a dinner party, or a lovely host gift.
 Get our Gingersnap Sandwich Cookies with Lemon Filling recipe.

 They look difficult to make, but these two-tone cookies are actually pretty easy.
 Start with one batch of vanilla cookie dough, add chocolate to half of it, form four long, square logs, layer the dough into a checkerboard pattern, and slice.
 Get our Checkerboard Cookies recipe.

-For more holiday recipes and articles, visit our Holiday page.
+For even more holiday tips, tricks, recipes, and ideas, visit our Holiday Headquarters.

-— Article first created by John Birdsall in December 2015; updated by Amy Sowder December 2016.
+— Article first created by John Birdsall in 2015; updated by Amy Sowder, Jessica Gentile, and Jen Wheeler.